GISASSimulatin setAnalyzerProperties total_transmission default parameter generates Exception

 The default value of total_transmission=1.0 might be confusing in case users set full polarization (P=1) and leave the default value for transmission.
 Should I just remove the default value?
 That would at least force users to put in a reasonable physical value.

-#2 Updated by a.glavic over 3 years ago
+#2 Updated by a.glavic about 4 years ago

 I think if you keep a default value, that should never through an exception.
 My feeling is, that in typical experiments the users will need relatively good polarization and the transmissions will be between 0.25 and 0.5.

 - Default if no analyzer is used P=0, T=1

 - Default if an analyzer is used P=1, T=0.5

 - Only polarization efficiency is given as parameter: P=parameter, T=0.5

 That should work in most instances, where the user does not actually care about the transmission efficiency and avoid any exceptions.

 #3 Updated by herck about 4 years ago